foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/011-detector-fields.md

 - More so than the `metadata` case, this will be more difficult to document in the API and allow users to expect particular fields on responses, especially if different detectors provide different fields
 - Arbitrary keys and values will be difficult to validate
 - Still raises the question of what goes under existing `evidence` or is put at the higher level

-## Decisions
-- The updates will affect what endpoints of the detector API return, and changes will be reflected on the orchestrator API as well
-- To keep the experience consistent among various detector API endpoints i.e. `/text/contents` vs. others, any added fields will be on the same level e.g. on the same level as `detection`.

-### Alternate Considerations

 ## Consequences
 - Both detector API users and orchestrator API users will see additional fields reflected with current detection results